publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.4.0] - 2020-09-09 =

+* Added: Added a new task for validating links in the content, #200;
+* Added: Added a new task for checking the number of internal links, #201;
+* Added: Added form validation for required fields in the checklists page, #175;

 = [2.3.2] - 2020-08-20 =

 * Fixed: Fixed warnings related to missed dependencies for scripts when the post type is not selected to use checklists, #208;